millerjp-dev/PDF-Demo/README.md

 "rxjs": "^7.8.2"
   Used for Subjects to easily connect distant/multiple components

+"@mui/icons-material": "^7.3.4",
+  Icons for styling

 ## Desicions
-I decided to not use any 3rd party like Material-UI, so all the homebrewed components could probably look a little better (Especially popup)
+While I did use Material Icons, I decided to not use any 3rd party like Material-UI for components

 ## Future Improvements:
 Stop container of PDF from shifting when loading or changing pages initially

-Make the Pop Up look better